MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strength-how-it-works.md

 >[!NOTE]
 >- If multiple Conditional Access policies target the **Register security information** user action, and they each apply an authentication strength, the user must satisfy all such authentication strengths to sign in.
 >
->- Some passwordless and phishing-resistant methods cannot be registered from the Interrupt mode.
+>- Some passwordless and phishing-resistant methods can't be registered from the Interrupt mode.
 For more information, see [Register passwordless authentication methods](/entra/identity/authentication/concept-authentication-strength-how-it-works#register-passwordless-authentication-methods).

 ## User experience